NamelessMC/Nameless-Plugin/README.md

 # Nameless-Plugin
-This is the OFFICIAL plugin for NamelessMC Web Software IN DEVELOPMENT!
+This is the OFFICIAL plugin for NamelessMC Web Software.

+The Plugin is in Development!

 # WARNING
 This plugin is only compatible with NamelessMC 1.0.15 & up.